 - Digital Sports Watch

 - Triathlon Speed-Laces

-- Sunscreen, Sunglasses & Hat/Visor
+- Sunscreen, Sunglasses, and a Hat/Visor

 Nothing can be more terrifying than a flat tire during your triathlon event.
 A flat repair kit is a must-have essential that can be installed under your saddle.
 It should include a tube and tire levers and a mini-pump/hand pump or CO2 container to fix the flat tire.
 Needless to say, you must know how to use it because flat tires are an inevitable part of the game.